-- 3.3.2 The CER will only verify and report progress for a CER data verified commitment based on the participant's Australian activities.
+- 3.3.1 A CER data verified commitment may apply to a corporation or to corporate group members, such as a subsidiary or business unit, if emissions and energy use for that subsidiary or business unit is reported under the NGER scheme and can be distinguished from that of the controlling corporation. - 3.3.2 The CER will only verify and report progress for a CER data verified commitment based on the participant's Australian activities.
 However, a CER data verified commitment may refer to the participant's Australian, regional or global operations. - 3.3.3 All CER data verified commitments will be published with a progress bar calculated and verified by the CER.
-The progress bar will show the participant's progress (as a percentage and an absolute value) towards their achievement of that commitment (see section 8). - 3.3.4 There are two types of CER data verified commitments: - a) Emissions reduction commitments (see section 3.3.5-6) - b) Renewable electricity commitments (see section 3.3.7)
+The progress bar will show the participant's progress (as a percentage and an absolute value) towards their achievement of that commitment (see section 8). - 3.3.4 There are two types of CER data verified commitments: - a) emissions reduction commitments (see section 3.3.5-6) - b) renewable electricity commitments (see section 3.3.7).